code-54063/site/_pages/beautifulsoup-01-getting-started.md

 last_modified_at: "July 15, 2019"
 ---

+*This page is also available as Jupyter interactive notebook.
+Download it from [here](https://code.research.uts.edu.au/143852/code-as-literacy-jupyter-notebooks/blob/master/web-scraping-with-python/beautifulsoup-01-getting-started.ipynb) and run it in your [cloudstor](/getting-started/jupyter-notebook).*

 In this tutorial we will use a very popular Python package: [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 If you plan to run the code on your own computer (see [Getting started with Anaconda](http://www.dsmcode.com/getting-started/anaconda)), you will need to install the package with